yeti/manticore-iosviewfactory/README.md

     [factory registerView:@"YourMCSectionViewControllers"];
     [factory registerView:@"YourMCViewControllers"];

-    // the following two lines are optional.
-Built in activities will show instead.
+    // the following two lines are optional : built-in activities will show instead.
     [factory registerView:VIEW_BUILTIN_MAIN];  // comment this line out if you don't create MCMainViewController.xib and subclass MCMainViewController
     [factory registerView:VIEW_BUILTIN_ERROR]; // comment this line out if you don't create MCErrorViewController.xib and subclass MCErrorViewController